josehelps/TA-osquery/README.md

 * Does _correct_ time extraction

 # Deploying
-1. Remember to drop the TA in your indexers as well as your forwarded
+1. Remember to drop the TA in your indexers as well as your forwarders
 2. Do not forget to remove the example `default/inputs.conf`
 3. Add the Splunk query pack to your osquery agent (todo)